dumlutimuralp/antrea-packet-walks/part_b/README.md

 To verify the Ethernet and IP headers of this flow, a quick tcpdump on the antrea-gw0 interface of the Worker 1 node would reveal the source and destination IP/MAC of this flow.

-While performing "curl backendsvc" on frontend pod, connect to the Kubernetes Worker 1 node and get tcpdump.
-As shown below.

 <pre><code>
 vmware@master:~$ kubectl exec -it frontend -- sh
 / # curl backendsvc
 Praqma Network MultiTool (with NGINX) - backend1 - 10.222.1.47/24
 </code></pre>

+While performing "curl backendsvc" on frontend pod (shown above), connect to the Kubernetes Worker 1 node and get tcpdump.
+As shown below.

 <pre><code>
 vmware@worker1:~$ sudo tcpdump -en -i antrea-gw0 host 10.222.1.47